Down Town, Brooklyn

 December 15th 2009

-Her name is T Bird Tall Flame Luv.
-Her slave name was Tanya Albert, but almost everyone even a Brooklyn bourbon, Haitian can name and re name, recovering the lost identity of a slave.
-She works on a Transcare 911 unit out of slave the Brooklyn Hospital.
+Her name is Barbara Albert ; her slave name was Barbara anyway, almost everyone even a Haitian didn’t have a historical name.
+She works on a Transcare 911 unit out of Brooklyn Hospital.

 In her own words: